 4. Rolando McClain

-Hatred for former players normally comes from two places: Either they underperformed given their ability or gave the impression they didn't care.
+Hatred for former players normally comes from two places.
+They either underperformed given their ability or gave the impression they didn't care.

 McClain was the latter.
-While his stats weren't awful, the Alabama product had motivation issues that stopped him from growing into the type of player a top 10 pick is expected to be.
-Couple that with some legal troubles and McClain is seen as one of the Raiders' worst draft busts and sent them into a linebacker hell that they are just digging themselves out of.
+While his stats weren't awful, the Alabama product had motivation issues that stopped him from growing into the type of player a top-10 pick is expected to be.
+Couple that with some legal troubles, and McClain is seen as one of the Raiders' worst draft busts who sent them into a linebacker hell that they are just digging themselves out of.